Characters of the Overwatch franchise: Kiriko

 Kiriko Kamori is a Japanese ninja who was trained by her mother alongside the Shimada brothers, Genji and Hanzo.
 Her primary tools are Healing Ofuda, paper projectiles imbued with healing powers that can home in on allies in line of sight.
-Her secondary tools are fast, low-damage Kunai knife projectiles that do increased damage if they land a critical hit.
+Her secondary tools are fast, low-damage Kunai knife projectiles.
 She can also Wall Climb as Genji and Hanzo do.
 She is able to Swift Step and teleport to an ally even through walls, and cast a Protection Suzu to grant allies within range a debuff cleanse and temporary invulnerability.
 Her Ultimate ability is the Kitsune Rush, which creates a fox spirit that runs through torii gates.
 Allies near this path will gain improved ground speed and buffs to attack, reload, and cooldown speeds.

-Kiriko’s grandmother taught her to worship the fox spirit, which helped shape her fighting style.
-Her mother, Asa Yamagami, trained both Kiriko and the Shimada brothers in the way of the sword.
-As a result, Kiriko grew up and learned alongside Genji and Hanzo.
-She was also considered a “cute little niece figure” and a close family friend to the Shimada brothers.
-Her father, Toshiro Yamagami, was abducted by the Hashimoto clan years prior and forced to produce weapons for them.
-The Hashimoto took over Kanezaka following the fall of the Shimada and caused suffering among the populace.
-In response, Kiriko joins the vigilante group, Yokai, and currently fights to protect her home from the Hashimoto and other threats.

 Kiriko was the first hero to be introduced following Overwatch 2's launch in October 2022, and the first to be made available as a free reward on a seasonal battle pass.
 Her design was based on the new 5 vs. 5 approach used in Overwatch 2.

-Kiriko is voiced by Sally Amaki.
+She is voiced by Sally Amaki.

+Lifeweaver

+Lifeweaver, real name Niran "Bua" Pruksamanee, is a Thai scientist and adventurer who has harnessed the use of hard-light constructs for healing purposes, which he calls Biolight.
+He is a friend of Symmetra, who he met during his time at the Vishkar Architech Academy.
+After Vishkar attempted to take his technology, he fled and became a fugitive.
+His primary fire is Healing Blossom, which sends out bursts of healing to allies and can be charged to release a certain amount.
+His secondary fire is Thorn Volley, which fires a spree of needle-like projectiles.
+Lifeweaver can use Rejuvenating Dash to quickly move into a new position while restoring some of his own health.
+He can create temporary platforms that rise when stepped on by any player with his Petal Platform ability, while his Life Grip can pull an allied player towards him while healing.
+Lifeweaver originally had a passive ability, Parting Gift, which created a health pack that a player on either side may collect upon his death.
+The passive was removed in April 2023 and later added back as a perk.
+His ultimate ability is Tree of Life, a large Biolight tree that can be placed anywhere on the map, healing all allies within its area and disrupting lines of sight.

+Lifeweaver is voiced by Phuwin Tangsakyuen.